 Artist friends included Sir Joshua Reynolds, and Sir Thomas Lawrence who considered Angerstein a father-figure.
 Angerstein was a patron to Lawrence and David Wilkie among others.

-He amassed a fortune partly from income generated by his large slave estates in Grenada and partly from a career in the City of London.
+He amassed a fortune partly from a career in the City of London.
 He helped to develop Lloyd’s as a great insurance house, becoming its chairman between 1790 and 1796.